juneau/Acrobat-redax/README.md

 Windows XP:
 `\Documents and Settings\<username>\Application Data\Adobe\Acrobat\<version>\Preferences\Redaction\<locale>\SearchRedactPatterns.xml`.

+Note that there is a `SearchRedactPatterns.xml` one level up in `...<version>\Redaction`, and changing that file won't make your patterns appear.

 **Locales**
 For each version of Acrobat on the machine, there is a pattern file for each locale that has been used.
 For example, if my computer has both Acrobat DC and Acrobat XI, `/Adobe/Acrobat` will contain both `/DC` and `/11`.
 If I have used Acrobat XI to search in Japanese and United States locales, then ``/11`` will contain  `/Redaction/JPN/SearchRedactPatterns.xml` and `/Redaction/ENU/SearchRedactPatterns.xml`.